TheCrazyGM/hive-nectar/README.md

 # Installation

-The minimal working python version is 3.12.x
+The minimal working Python version is >=3.10

 nectar can be installed parallel to beem.